fchsieh/job-agg/README.md

 ```

 -   Set up MongoDB
--   Download Firebase credential and rename into `firebase.json`
+-   Download the Firebase credential file and rename it into `firebase.json`, and put it under this directory

 ## Scrap LinkedIn jobs